stelejaci/RaTrace/README.md

 ### Simple on-axis lens
 Below you find the content of a very simple scene file.
 First, all the modules used in the scene are imported.
-Next the ```load_scene``` module must always be present and contains all necessary elements, in this case a point light, a ideal lens and a beam dump:
+Next the ```load_scene``` module must always be present and contains all necessary elements, in this case a point light, an ideal lens and a beam dump to receive the rays:
 ```
 import numpy as np
 from utils.varia import mm,nm, deg